zcronk62/biodiversity_starter/README.md

 To perform the analyses, this porject will use Python 3 and Jupyter Notebook.
 Data wrangling and tidying will be completed using the `pandas` library.
 Visualization will be perfomred using the `matplotlib.pyplot` and `seaborn` libraries.

 ## Project Goals

+1. Inspect and clean each dataset.
+2. Inspect the observation distributions.
+3. Inspect the distribution of conservation statuses for each species.
+4. Combine the two `.csv` files into a master DataFrame object.
+5. Analyze and interpret how the frequency with which a species is obbserved is related to species category and/or conservation status.